Durham police are crediting a canine with foiling a tried robbery of a person’s decorative dental cover.

 During the following conflict, the sufferer’s dog bit one of the suspects earlier than chasing them out of the house.

-1 injured in overnight Etobicoke capturing
+One was injured in an overnight Etobicoke capture.

 A 21-12 months-vintage guy is in the clinic after taking pictures in a single day in Etobicoke.